Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure Back-To-Top button takes the user back to the top of the page when clicked. | Back-To-Top button takes the user back to the top of the page when clicked. | PASS
 Ensure when on the cart page, clicking on the Keep Browsing Cars button returns the user to the products page. | When on the cart page, clicking on the Keep Browsing Cars button returns the user to the products page. | PASS
 Ensure a custom 404 Error page is displayed to the user if they enter a page that does not exist. | A custom 404 Error page is displayed to the user if they enter a page that does not exist.
 [404 Error](wireframes/404_error.png) | PASS
+Ensure when the admin is logged in, in order to prevent accidental deletion of a product, a popup modal is displayed to the admin with clear instructions contained. | When the admin is logged in, in order to prevent accidental deletion of a product, a popup modal is displayed to the admin with clear instructions contained.
+[Modal](wireframes/modal.png) | PASS

 ---